If you’re a new editor looking to learn the ropes, the ACES mentor program may be for you.

 If there is a match between expertise sought and expertise available, our program director will create a mentorship.

 The mentorship program accepts six mentees a year.
-The mentor relationship starts and ends at the ACES national conference, held in March of each year.
+The mentor relationship starts and ends at the ACES national conference, held in March or April of each year.

 Please note that the project should provide guidance and inspiration to new editors.
 It’s not designed to take the place of formal copy editing training, nor can it.